pytorch/text/README.rst

 * `torchtext.nn <#nn>`_: NLP related modules
 * `examples <https://github.com/pytorch/text/tree/master/examples>`_: Example NLP workflows with PyTorch and torchtext library.

 Note: the legacy code discussed in `torchtext v0.7.0 release note <https://github.com/pytorch/text/releases/tag/v0.7.0-rc3>`_ has been retired to `torchtext.legacy <#legacy>`_ folder.
-Those legacy code will not be maintained by the development team and we plan to fully remove then in the future release.
+Those legacy code will not be maintained by the development team, and we plan to fully remove them in the future release.
 See the Legacy session for more details.

 Installation
 ============